Grate-Oracle-Lewot/GrateCrystal/README.md

 - Enemy trainers have maximum happiness for a powerful Return
 - Colored party menu icons, plus a few new ones
 - A few songs imported from Gen I
-- A fourth Pokémon stats page showing caught data and DVs
+- A fourth Pokémon stats page
 - One more wild Pokémon slot for both grass and water
 - Surf encounter level variance of +0 to +4 applied to all wild encounters, including fishing (excluding Headbutt and Rock Smash; couldn't get those to work)
 - Time fishgroups actually have different Pokémon at different times